 The buttercream will now be ready to use immediately or store covered in the fridge for up to seven days.

-How to make frosting without powdered sugar and milk
+How to make chocolate frosting without powdered sugar and milk

 If you don’t have milk or powdered sugar, then Detoxinista has a fantastic chocolate frosting recipe you can turn to hereinstead.
 It’s completely vegan and uses coconut cream instead of milk.
 If you can’t find coconut cream itself, you can simply scoop out the thick stuff from a can of coconut milk.
 Just be sure not to absent-mindedly shake it before opening.